caush/Clickbait/README.md

 ## Task

-We invite you to participate in our ongoing challenge on the detection of clickbait posts in social media.

 The task of the challenge is to develop a classifier that rates how click baiting a social media post is.
 For each social media post, the content of the post itself as well as the main content of the linked target web page are provided as JSON-Objects in our Datasets.

 ##Data